 What is VAT?

 Value-Added Tax (VAT) is normally charged and accounted for by the supplier of the goods or services.
-However, in certain limited circumstances the recipient of goods or services, rather than the supplier, is obliged to account for the VAT due.
+However, in certain limited circumstances the recipient of the supply, rather than the supplier, is obliged to account for the VAT due.

 This applies to: